 - 1 ounce of beeswax

-- 14.5 ounces of water (more water than I normally use in recipes, but the extra water helps things not get to trace so quickly)
+- 14.5 ounces of water (more water than recipes normally state, but the extra water helps things not get to trace so quickly)

-Beeswax (and honey, to a lesser extent) tends to really accelerate trace - so we've got to add the ingredients a bit differently than we normally would.
+Beeswax (and honey, to a lesser extent) tends to really accelerate trace—so you need to add the ingredients a bit differently than you normally would.